FPGAsm/fpgasm-xc3s200/README.md

 # FPGASM TEST

+WORK IN PROGRESS!!!
+Clumsy and embarrassing repo!

+2021 breaking change in fpgasm:

+Instead of `#include ...xdlrc` at the source level, fpgasm now requires the .xdlrc file to be renamed literally to `device.xdlrc` and placed (or linked) in the invocation directory.
+The examples here are not yet updated, and will not work in directories that do not have a `device.xdlrc` file.

+## What is this?

-This repo contains a number of simple FPGAsm projects, targeting Digilent Spartan-3 Starter board (XC3S200).
-Other chips and boards will require adjustments to the placement and low-level modules (TODO).
+This repo contains a number of simple FPGAsm test projects, targeting Digilent Spartan-3 Starter board (XC3S200).
+Other chips and boards will require adjustments to the placement and low-level modules

 ## PRE-REQUISITES